I’ve been investing in YouTube video production for my business for more than four years now.

-Expect to pay $200 minimum for a five-minute video (WITHOUT scripting) for basic illustration if you want production elements like animations, well-designed text, etc. A good video producer uses top-notch tools like Adobe Final Cut Pro and will be able to handle the intricate requests you ask and pay for.
+Expect to pay $200 minimum for your video production (including an intro) if you want production illustrative elements like illustrations, animations, well-designed text, etc. A good video producer uses top-notch tools like Final Cut Pro and will be able to handle intricate design requests.

 My recommended video partners: